Fast Fat Burning Exercises – Burn More Fat In Less Time

 Can you see the difference now?
 HIIT is basically reducing your rest periods to make your workout more intense.
 The more intense it is the more calories and fat you will burn after your workout.
 Your body will continue to burn calories up to 24 hours after completing your workout.
 This happens because your metabolism gets elevated for a long period after a HIIT workout session.

 In short, it is a form of interval training, a cardiovascular exercise that alternate short periods of intense anaerobic exercise with less recovery time between exercises.
 This type of training can be done with or without weights and can be done just about anywhere at home, in the gym, park, beach, you name it!
 All you need is a bit of room you can get a quick HIIT session in.
+Pace yourself with these fast fat burning exercises though.
+Especially if you are new to this.

 HIIT vs LISS